gvellut/airplay_audio_revert/README.md

 make install
 ```

 After installation, run the app once from your Applications folder to activate the background service.
-Manage in *Login Items > Allow in the Background*
+Manage in *Login Items > Allow in the Background*.

 ## Uninstall